 (Pictured left) The idea for a bridge at the location of the present Tyne Bridge dates back to 1864, due to concern about the cost of tolls on the High Level Bridge – although the first serious discussions took place in 1883.
 Committees met over the next three decades, but it wasn’t until the early 1920s that proposals were commenced in earnest, boosted by the chance to secure central government funding.
 In 29 April 1924, Newcastle and Gateshead approved the plans, and the Newcastle upon Tyne and Gateshead (Corporations) Bridge Act was passed on 7 August that year, with an estimated cost of £1 million including land acquisitions.

 The completed bridge was opened on 10 October by King George V and Queen Mary, who were the first to use the roadway travelling in their Ascot landau.

 An oil painting entitled Angel Over Here, by local artist Allan White.

 Allan was born in Gateshead and has lived and worked in the north East most of his life.
 He attended University at Nottingham and is a member of the Gateshead Art Society at the Shipley Art Gallery.

-An acrylic painting entitled Quayside form the Free Track, by local artist Emma Holliday.
+An acrylic painting entitled Quayside form the Free Trade, by local artist Emma Holliday.